acord-robotics/stellarios/lore-miydlians.md

   The Miydlians were possibly the first intelligent species to arise across the stars, and they were the first to advocate for a universal governing body.
   They're classified as "living crystal aliens", after the slang name for beings from the world of Horrucun.
-They''ve spent the eons exploring, crafting and researching, but don''t expect them to be push-overs': they are incredibly good manufacturers of weapons and possess super strength, and they've never lost a war.
+They've spent the eons exploring, crafting and researching, but don't expect them to be push-overs': they are incredibly good manufacturers of weapons and possess super strength, and they've never lost a war.
 comments: true
 published: true
 hide_description: false